 MDEA acknowledges that EPMI's own transactions may, at any time, be opposite of some or all of MDEA's natural gas positions, including an overall position that may be long or short; and (ii) EPMI may act in a different manner for MDEA than EPMI would act for its own account.
 Neither this Agreement nor any activity undertaken pursuant hereto shall prevent EPMI from engaging in such activities, require EPMI to disclose the same or otherwise create any liability on the part of EPMI under this Agreement, and as a material part of the consideration for the execution of this Agreement, MDEA hereby waives, relinquishes and renounces any such right or claim of notice or participation in such activities.

+(d) Each of the City of Yazoo City and the City of Clarksdale agree to be jointly and severally liable for the obligations of MDEA under this Agreement.

 IN WITNESS WHEREOF, the Parties hereto have caused this Agreement to be signed by their respective duly authorized representatives as of the date first above written.